About Life Rehabilitation

 - Interdisciplinary and ongoing management and care of people living with SCI

 Download the Spinal Cord Injuries Review Programme brochure to learn more

 - Stabilisation of medical co-morbidities

-- Mobility and independence retraining with self-care tasks in an adapted environment
+- Mobility and independence retraining with self-care tasks

 - Recommendations on home adaptations and assistive devices

 - Addressing psychosocial needs of adjustment and coping

 - Download the orthopaedic rehabilitation brochure to learn more

 If you’d like to find a rehabilitation centre near you, see below: